Getting Business Value from Microsoft AI: Clearing Up Copilot Confusion

 ROLE-BASED COPILOTS: MICROSOFT 365 COPILOT FOR [FILL IN THE BLANK]

-Role-based Copilots are tailored to support the daily work of specific business functions, like sales, finance and more.
+Role-based Copilots are designed to support the daily work of specific business functions, like sales, finance and more.
 Using enterprise data, they combine generative AI (to draft content, summarize information and surface insights) with automation (to streamline repetitive tasks and workflows).
-Microsoft offers a growing number of these role-based Copilots.
+Embedded directly into Dynamics 365, Microsoft offers a growing number of these role-based Copilots.
 A couple of standout examples include:

-• Copilot for Sales is embedded in Dynamics 365 Sales and is designed to help sales reps work smarter and close deals faster.
-It prepares reps for meetings, summarizes customer interactions, and drafts personalized follow-ups.
+• Copilot for Sales helps sales prepare reps for meetings, summarize customer interactions, and draft personalized follow-ups.
 It can generate emails based on past communications, surface real-time CRM insights in Word, Excel and PowerPoint, and act as a private assistant during Teams meetings.

-• Copilot for Finance (in preview as of Feb 2025) is built into Dynamics 365 Finance and is designed to liberate finance teams from spreadsheet overload so they can focus on more strategic endeavors.
+• Copilot for Finance (in preview as of Feb 2025) is built into Dynamics 365 Finance.
+It helps liberate finance teams from spreadsheet overload so they can focus on more strategic endeavors.
 For example, it can automate variance analysis, streamline reconciliations and convert complex data into presentation-ready visuals.

 Limitations of role-based Copilots

 Dependence on data quality and access.
-Relies heavily on connected enterprise data (e.g., CRM, ERP, security logs).
-If data is siloed, outdated or poorly structured, recommendations can be limited or even misleading.
+These Copilots rely heavily on connected enterprise data (e.g., CRM, ERP, security logs).
+They are only as good as the data they connect to.
+As our exploration confirmed, if data is siloed, outdated or poorly structured, recommendations can be limited or even misleading.

 Narrow scope.
 The Copilots are optimized for specific tasks within a domain, which means they may not be flexible outside their defined role.
 They’re great specialists, not generalists.